 The lives, writings, and influences of women on Christianity.
 Attention to the history of thought and the changes in culture and value systems.
+This course satisfies the Modes of Inquiry requirement for Understanding the Individual and Society.

 WGST 460: Independent Study